heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Graph Enhanced Machine Learning.md

 > * Similar work: Counter-fitting word vectors to linguistic constraints (arxiv)
 2. Object detection meets knowledge graphs (IJCAI 2017)
 > * Predicted probabilities of a learning system can be refined using semantic consistency measures derived form KGs
+> * This paper proposes a novel framework of knowledge-aware object detection, which enables the integration of external knowledge graphs into any object detection algorithm.
+> * The framework employs semantic consistency to quantify and generalize knowledge, which improves object detection through a re-optimization process to achieve better consistency with background knowledge.
+> * [MIT ConceptNet](https://conceptnet.io) is used as a source of the KG. [[Reference](http://alumni.media.mit.edu/~hugo/publications/papers/BTTJ-ConceptNet.pdf)]

 ## Knowledge-aware methods in XAI
 ### Surveys and Tutorials